alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 That is still useful.
 A static analyzer, language feature, or project convention that marks a calculation as pure can solidify assumptions that were otherwise informal.
 It can catch accidental reads of time, culture, global state, random values, files, databases, or other services.
 It does not need to prove everything.
 It only needs to make an important assumption visible enough to review.

 There is a tradeoff.
 Making behavior visible can make code more verbose.
 Passing `now`, `culture`, `taxRate`, or `discount` explicitly can be overkill.
 Expose the dependencies that materially affect correctness, repeatability, reuse, or caller obligations.

+That is also why reducing hidden inputs matters.
+The more behavior depends on ambient setup, the more the caller has to trust that time, culture, feature flags, caches, retries, and external state all line up the same way every time.
+Real programs need some of that machinery.
+Keeping more of the important logic in pure calculations shrinks the amount of machinery the caller must trust and makes the remaining logic easier to move and reuse without rebuilding the same setup everywhere.

 There is also a bad version of this idea: